rubund/gr-dab/README.md

 When you find a channel you can receive audio with:

 ```
-grdab receive -f 227.360 --bit_rate 80 --address 204 --subch_size 60 --protect_level 2 --audiorate 480000
+grdab receive -f 227.360 --bit_rate 80 --address 204 --subch_size 60 --protect_level 2 --audiorate 48000
 ```

 Where you replace the different options with the output from *grdab info* for the desired channel.
+You might have to experiment with a few values for *--audiorate* such as 44100 or 48000.